 Though the latest Windows OS can have Hyper-V, it mainly depends on the physical hardware of your computer.
 The computer processor and motherboard should support a few required specific features.
 If any of the hardware features are not enabled or supported on your computer, then you will be getting the error “Hyper-V has not been installed on computer ‘localhost’ ” when you try to manage the local computer by Hyper-V manager.

-The above error appeared when I tried to connect the local computer from Hyper-V manager.
+The above error appeared when I tried to connect the local computer from the r-V manager.

-Basically a computer should support 64-bit system with hardware Virtualization Technology (VT) enabled processor and SLAT (Second Level Address Translation) technology.
-Also, minimum 4GB RAM is required.
+The computer should support the 64-bit architecture with hardware Virtualization Technology (VT) enabled processor and SLAT (Second Level Address Translation) technology.
+Also, minimum 4GB RAM is required to install Hyper-V.

-As I said earlier, most of the recent desktop computers have these features included, but sometimes you may have to enable them from BIOS.
+Luckily most of the recent desktop and laptop computers have these features, but sometimes you need to enable them from BIOS.

 Open the command prompt with administrative privilege (open as Administrator) and go to the extracted folder.
 Run the following command.

-EPT on Intel and NP on AMD processor means the support of SLAT.
+EPT on Intel and NP on AMD processor indicates the support of SLAT.

-Hyper-V platform (or role) in Windows 8 should be enabled under Programs features, Control panel.
-While making the selection you can easily understand whether you are going to get Hyper-V support on Windows 8.
+This feature can be enabled under Programs features in Control panel.
+While making the selection you can easily understand whether your host computer can support the Hyper-V platform or not.

-Windows 8 32-bit OS or 64-bit OS without required hardware will return the same error message “Hyper-V has not been installed on computer ‘localhost’”.
-Once Hyper-V platform installed successfully, you do not need to connect the localhost from Hyper-V manager, it will appear automatically and you can play around with virtual machines directly.
+The latest Windows 32-bit versions and 64-bit versions without hardware requirement will return the same error message “Hyper-V has not been installed on computer ‘localhost’”.
+After meeting the requirements and Hyper-V platform installed successfully, you do not need to connect the localhost from Hyper-V manager because it will appear automatically.